2:1 (or international equivalent) in a discipline with significant economics content.

 Months of entry

-This course is taught by economists with substantial experience working with central banks, regulators and other financial institutions.
+This course provides you with the core skills and techniques needed to understand the economics of financial markets.
+The course is taught by economists with substantial experience working with central banks, regulators and other financial institutions.

-It is designed for those intending to prepare for an active career in a central bank or a regulatory authority overseeing financial markets and institutions, or who wish to gain experience of these institutions before working in the financial sector.
+MSc Financial Economics is designed for those intending to prepare for a career in the financial sector, including those with an interest in central banks or regulatory authorities which oversee financial markets and institutions.
 It provides relevant preparation for work as an economist, supervisor or regulator in commercial and investment banks, credit rating agencies, pension companies and insurers, as well as in the public sector.

-Specialised modules refer to monetary economics and policy, economics of corporate finance, economics of household finance, and options are offered in macro-financial and general equilibrium (DSGE) modelling techniques used widely by central banks and regulators.
+In semester two, specialised modules are available in corporate and household finance as well as monetary economics and policy.
+Options are also available in financial and macroeconometrics and in the general equilibrium (DSGE) modelling techniques used widely by central banks and regulators.
 These modules offer advanced understanding of institutions, policymaking bodies and techniques used to evaluate policies.

-This course has close links with the Centre for Finance, Credit and Macroeconomics.
+This course has close links with the Centre for Finance, Credit and Macroeconomics (CFCM), which focuses on issues arising from the operation of financial markets, household debt and corporate finance.
 Teaching is conducted by centre Fellows and draw on research published in the working paper series and internationally recognised peer-reviewed journals.
 It is further supported by a weekly seminar series, one-day conferences and regular public lectures.